AST 2 Rockies Course? Grab a Seat.

 • Review The ATES Rating Systems

-• Session Five - Learning to Find The Line
+• Session Four - Learning to Find The Line

-• Discuss with your Guide/Instructor the subtleties of visually ID'ing and accessing the lines and descents that inspire, and are available to you when balanced against current conditions.
+• Discuss with your Guide/Instructor the subtleties of visually ID'ing and accessing the lines and descents that inspire you, and are available to you when balanced against current conditions.

 Field Day Location: TBD